TutorsPlus logo

-IGCSE Biology is a fairly challenging subject.
-The amount of information students need to master can feel like a struggle.
-Many students wonder how to study for Biology IGCSE in the limited time available to get a good grade.
-Luckily, it is more than possible.
-However, you need to revise the subject thoroughly and carefully.
+IGCSE Biology is recognised as a fairly challenging subject.
+The amount of information students need to master can feel like an uphill struggle but luckily with a good plan, it is possible.
+However, you need to revise the subject thoroughly and carefully, building up long term memory over a period of time.

-In this post, we’ll walk you through key approaches to revising IGCSE Biology and share some tactics and strategies to help you ace your exam.
+In this post, Tony will walk you through key approaches to revising IGCSE Biology and share some tactics and strategies to help you ace your exam.

 Is IGCSE Biology a Difficult Subject?

 Biology is a hard IGCSE subject, especially if you are not a native English speaker.
-In comparison to other subjects, it has quite an extensive syllabus.
-There is a lot to memorise as well as fairly complex topics.
-Pair this with a very specific vocabulary and it becomes clear why the passing rate is only 70%.
+In comparison to other subjects, it has quite an extensive syllabus, with a great deal of new terminology and specific vocabulary.
+There are a lot of new concepts to memorise as well as fairly detailed topics to understand.

-No wonder why IGCSE Biology is overwhelming for many students.
-Still, if you have enough time and diligence to go over Biology topics, the top grade can be within your reach.
+No wonder why IGCSE Biology is quite intimidating for many students.
+Still, if you have enough time and diligence to go over the topics, in a well-planned and thoughtful way, Tony assures you the top grade in Biology can be well within your reach.

 Formats of IGCSE Biology Exams